A non-anniversary Wryku

 Going with the flow

 But sometimes you have to stop.
 You can't just let the days slip by.
 Thursday is such a day for me.
 The birth of my oldest child.
-And 10 years later (one year ago), the death of one of my dearest friends.
+And 10 years later, the death of one of my dearest friends.

-Jeff, wherever you are, I'm thankful that Greg and his stupid circular calendar gave me a day to think about you, remember, and wonder...
+Jeff, wherever you are, I'm thankful so often to think about you, remember, and wonder...
 What the hell did Abe Lincoln and JFK have to say?!?
 Do you guys hang out??

-Oh, and I almost forgot: What's the deal with crop circles... will Briney Spears be okay... and is Morgan Freeman really God?
+Oh, and I almost forgot: What's the deal with crop circles... and is Morgan Freeman really God?

 Reader Comments (2)